tshaddix/quick-gif.js/README.md

 ## Usage

 This library is slightly different than other browser-based GIF encoders.
-Instead of collecting all the frames and waiting until the end of the media to start processing, `quick-gif.js` will start processing frames as soon as it is receiving them.
+Instead of collecting all the frames and waiting until the end of the media to start processing, `quick-gif.js` will start processing frames as soon as it receives them.
 This is where the `quick` comes from in the name.

 ```js
 // import the GIF class